codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

 {% endraw  %}
 ```

-but I don’t think this is pragmtic.
+I don’t think this is pragmatic.
 Rather, I think this is using the functional style just for its own sake, not because it is better.
 Recall what I said about the sweet spot for functional programming?
-This isn’t it either.
-For one thing, I've had to break it into more lines to try to aid readability, so it lacks the clarity of the original.
-And it still mutates state anyway - the `AtomicInteger` is being incremented.
+This isn’t it.
+For one thing, the clarity of the original has been sacrificed: I've had to break it into more lines to try to aid readability.
+And it's not really any more functional - it still mutates state anyway, because the `AtomicInteger` is being incremented.

-So I'd use an old-fashioned `for` loop instead, but what about in a properly functional language where we cannot?
-In Clojure, the `map-indexed` function won't help here.
-This job calls for the use of `reduce` instead, and there is no `reduce-indexed` function.
+So in Java I think the traditional loop is the best way to go here, but what about in a properly functional language that doesn't give us that choice?
+In Clojure, the `map-indexed` function would not help here.
+This is a job for `reduce` instead, and there is no `reduce-indexed` function.
 What we _do_ have is `zipmap`, sometimes called “zip” in other languages.
-It is so named because its behaviour is reminiscent of the action of a zipper fastening:
+It is so named because its behaviour is reminiscent of the action of a zipper fastener:

 ```clojure
 user=> (zipmap [1 2 3] ["one" "two" "three"])